CLIENT ACCOUNTS

 FPs serving these clients can offer ideas to consider:

-• Decide who will manage missing participants — New guidance from the DOL (see below) states “the first step in addressing any problem often is knowing that there is one.”
+• Decide who will manage missing participants — Guidance from the DOL (see below) states “the first step in addressing any problem often is knowing that there is one.”
 Many plan sponsors believe that their plan’s third-party administrator (TPA) and/or recordkeeper are responsible for locating missing participants.
 But unless these providers have agreed to provide such a service, the plan sponsor is responsible.
 Therefore, the plan sponsor should ask service providers about their policies and procedures relating to locating missing participants.

 Many recordkeepers can provide a report of participants with uncashed checks and undeliverable mail and/or email.
 That can serve as a starting point for managing lost participants.